 Fundsmith launched FEET as a variation on their existing investment strategy with the Fundsmith Equity fund but with one added dimension: the companies invested in by FEET will have the majority of their operations in, or revenue derived from, Developing Economies and will provide direct exposure to the rise of the consumer classes in those countries.

-Since its launch in June 2014, the performance of the Fundsmith Emerging Equities Trust has yet to come close to that returned by the Fundsmith Equity fund.
-For the 5 year period up to 31st July 2020, the trust has only managed to return growth of 9.07%, which pales in comparison to the 139.18% returned by the Fundsmith Equity fund over the same period.
-It’s performance also fell well below the 30.63% averaged by other investment trusts within the same sector, which further highlights its disappointing performance.
+Since its launch in June 2014, the performance of the Fundsmith Emerging Equities Trust has been very disappointing and yet to come close to that returned by the Fundsmith Equity fund.
+For the 5 year period up to 1st June 2022, the trust has only managed to return growth of 5.88%, which is well below the 36.31% sector average for the period.

-Disappointed by the trusts performance, Terry Smith last year apologised to his investors and announced that he was handing over the day to day control of the trust.
+In 2019, disappointed by the trust's performance, Terry Smith apologised to his investors and announced that he was handing over the day to day control of the trust.
 At the time Smith said, ‘Every human being, including me, has a limit to the amount of things they can focus on,’ he said.
 ‘Having people who are actually full time working on the trust as portfolio managers is more of a necessity than I thought it was.’
+Indeed, since the handing over of the trust its performance has been more in line with the sector average, which is still some way short of expectations.

 Smithson Investment Trust